Infinitely Losing My Edge

 I was there.

-I was the first guy playing Eric Copeland to the punk kids.
+I was the first guy playing Sun City Girls to the dance kids.

 Everybody thought I was crazy.